Overview

 Publications

 If you use FIRE within your research, I would be happy if you would cite a paper of mine.
-For example:
+Probably the most appropriate one is

 Vol. 11.
 Issue 2.
 Springer. pp. 77-107.